 Text messaging has become one of the most popular ways to carry on conversations in our world today.
 The convenience of using SMS is universally known.
 Sometimes, though, for one reason or another, you may prefer to have access to text messaging on your computer.

-No matter your reason, if this is something you want to do, follow one of these methods for texting that do not require the use of the messaging app on your phone.
+No matter your reason, if this is something you want to do, follow one of these texting methods that do not require the use of the messaging app on your phone.

 This only works for USA and Canadian phone numbers.
 An often unknown way for you to text without your phone is for you to use your regular email client.
 To use your email to send a message: